jqueguiner-gladia/gladia/README.md

 ```sh
 docker run -d -p 8080:80 gladiaio/gladia:latest
 ```
-Access the service through [http://localhost:8080/docs](http://localhost:8080/docs) or [http://localhost:8080/redoc](http://localhost:8080/redoc) or whatever public/private IP of the server you are running on?
+Access the service through [http://localhost:8080/docs](http://localhost:8080/docs) or [http://localhost:8080/redoc](http://localhost:8080/redoc) or whatever public/private IP of the server you are running on

 /!\ The First API call of each endpoint might/will be slower as its preforming lazy model caching (after the first call should be ok).